Woahai321/list-sync/ReadMe.md

    - Protect your API credentials and never share them publicly.

 6. **Responsibility:**
    - Users are responsible for their actions while using this tool.
-The creators of the **IMDB to Overseerr Sync Tool** are not liable for any misuse or legal consequences arising from its use.
+The creators of the **ListSync Tool** are not liable for any misuse or legal consequences arising from its use.